Archer Care

-Dementia Care in Christchurch
+Dementia Care in Archer Bechkenham Care Home

 Our Approach

-About Dementia
+Understanding Dementia

-One of the most common misconceptions about dementia is that it’s a normal part of getting older.
-While about 25% of people over the age of 80 will get dementia, it’s important to remember that 75% of all the people will not.
-Dementia is not a normal part of ageing.
+A common misconception is that dementia is just a normal part of ageing.
+While around 25% of people over 80 will experience dementia, that still means 75% will not.
+Dementia is not an inevitable part of growing older.

 • Getting lost in familiar places